This article covers some of the more frequently asked questions regarding claiming in Gentu.

 At any time prior to 10pm (the time when queued invoices are automatically batched and sent), you can unbatch an invoice to prevent it from sending using the steps below.

-- Open their Account tab
+- Select the Account tab

 - Open the invoice in question